Barefoot Combat Boots – The 9 Best Zero Drop Lace-Up Boots

 Why Doc Martens Aren’t Good For Your Feet

 Doc Martens have two things going for them: a classic look, and a super durable outsole.
 But everything else about them can wreak havoc on your body over time.
-A chunky heel, tapered toe, and rigid sole essentially make these more of a straight jacket than a shoe.
+A chunky heel, tapered toe, and rigid sole make these more of a straight jacket for your feet than a shoe.

-By contrast, natural footwear is completely flat (the way feet are supposed to be on the ground!), have an anatomically shaped toe box, and a flexible sole that moves with your foot.
-Wherever possible, I highly recommend getting your feet in shoes that fit this criteria.
+By contrast, barefoot shoes are completely flat (the way feet are supposed to be on the ground!), have an anatomically shaped toe box, and a flexible sole that moves with your foot.
+Wherever possible, I recommend getting your feet in shoes that fit this criteria.
 Tending to the health of your feet today can keep you mobile and strong for decades to come.

 But here at Anya’s Reviews we know that caring about your foot health doesn’t mean losing your sense of style.
-It may not be what you see when you go shoe shopping, but there is an entire market of natural footwear that can keep your feet happy without making you stick out like a sore thumb.
+It may not be what you see when you go shoe shopping, but there is an entire market of natural footwear that can keep your feet happy without making you stick out like a sore thumb (and no, they aren’t all barefoot shoes if you want the toe space but not the whole minimalist package).

 Now let’s check out some barefoot combat boot alternatives that meet all the criteria of healthy footwear, but don’t compromise on style.